charlietw/tournament-results/README.md

-# Tournament_Results
+# Tournament results
-For project 3 of Udacity's Full Stack Nanodegree
+Using raw SQL to create and determine outcomes in a tournament.
+Written for project 3 of Udacity's Full Stack Nanodegree

 1. In order to run this application, you will first need to install some software to your local machine: